 To freeze, slice apricots in half and remove the pit, which will impart a bitter flavor.
 Dip in an ascorbic acid solution to discourage discoloration.
-Place in airtight baggies in the freezer up to 3 months.
+Place in airtight baggies in the freezer for up to three months.

 If you are planning to dry or can your apricots, be sure you have chosen a freestone variety.
 With freestone varieties, the flesh will easily separate from the pit.
 Most apricots in the market are freestone varieties.

 Sun-dried apricots will be a bit tougher than dehydrated.
 Dried apricots should be stored in the refrigerator.
 If stored at temperatures above 75 F, the fruit becomes hard, dark in color, and will lose nutrient value.
 Sealed bags can be stored no more than 1 month at room temperature, but up to 6 months in the refrigerator.
 If your dried apricots become too brittle, they can be softened by soaking in liquid or by steaming.

 Surprisingly, commercially canned apricots often have a much fuller flavor than fresh apricots from the market.
 This is because the apricots are left on the tree longer to ripen and naturally develop more flavor.
 The loss of nutrients during the canning process is negligible.